European Pharmaceutical Students’ Association – EPSA

 The Student Exchange Program (SEP) is a mobility program of IPSF that offers pharmacy students the opportunity to take a look at pharmacy across the border.
 The program can take place in different sectors of pharmacy, such as in a public pharmacy or hospital pharmacy, in industry or research.

-The SEP usually takes place in the summer period for a month.
-During the SEP you will become acquainted with the pharmacy in one of the nearly 50 participating countries.
+The SEP usually takes place in the summer period between 2 weeks to 3 months.
+During the SEP you will become acquainted with the pharmacy in one of the nearly 88 participating countries.
 Often social and cultural activities are organized by and for the students, so there is a chance to get to know (bio) pharmacy students and to discover the city.

 The Individual Mobility Project (IMP)